refactorau/glight/README.md

 	Exception in thread "main" com.codeminders.hidapi.HIDDeviceNotFoundException

-Make sure you install your native HID library (see prequisites)
+Make sure you install the HID library installed.
+Did you actually plug it in?

 	Exception in thread "main" java.lang.NullPointerException: Cannot invoke method sendFeatureReport() on null object

+Did you add the udev rule?

 ## Acknowledgements